Triratna Buddhist Community: The wider community

 Those who wish to join the Order must request this in writing.
 It will then take several years to prepare for ordination.
 This is an informal process, the focus of which is to deepen one's commitment.
 Some Friends, Mitras and Order members decide, at least for a while, to study teachings from outside the community, including non-Buddhist traditions such as Sufism.

 History

 As the Friends of the Western Buddhist Order, the community was founded in London in April 1967 by Sangharakshita.
 He had then recently returned to England after spending two decades as a Buddhist and monk in India, following demobilisation from the British army.
 He had been born in south London as Dennis Lingwood, in August 1925.
 He would lead the organisation until his formal retirement in 1995, and would continue to exert a decisive influence on its thinking and practices thereafter.

 In the 1990s, the order grew in India, and, according to the Encyclopedia of Buddhism, Indian members now make up about half the movement's formal membership.
 In a book published in 2005, the FWBO's members and supporters were estimated to number 100,000, the majority of whom were in India.

-In 1997, the responsibility for ordination and spiritual leadership passed to a "preceptor's college", based in Birmingham.
-In 2000, the first chair of a preceptor's council was chosen by Sangharakshita.
+In 1997, the responsibility for ordination and spiritual leadership passed to a "preceptors' college", based in Birmingham.
+In 2000, the first chair of a preceptors' council was chosen by Sangharakshita.
 In future, this position will be elected by the WBO to five-year terms.

 In 2003, the public preceptors, responding to feedback, decided to move away from a formal relationship to the order and movement, and to concentrate on the ordination of new order members, teaching and dharma practice.
 At the same time, to increase flexibility, the number of preceptors was expanded.